3 Current Content Marketing Trends to Make Your Business Boom This Year

-In this article Adsy team is looking into the tendencies in content marketing for 2021.
+In this article, the Adsy team is looking into the tendencies in content marketing for 2021.
 We’ve analyzed several B2B and B2C marketing surveys to determine three main trends to watch and employ.

-These are the emerging trends in marketing that have a power to drive loyal customers to your business.
+These are the emerging trends in marketing that have the power to drive loyal customers to your business.
 Implement them to ensure the prosperity of your brand this year.

 1. Be more transparent

 Transparency is the pillar of healthy and trusting relations between your business and its customers.
 According to Sprout Social, a social media analysis tool, 86% of respondents more than ever before expect brands to be open and transparent.
-This is exactly the reason why it opens our top three of marketing trends for 2021.
+This is exactly the reason why it opens our top three marketing trends for 2022.

 What is transparency?